jpritikin/coach/content/docs/me/meditation/geometry.md

 How might these soul particles function?
 They [exercise volition]({{< relref "/posts/against-reality.md" >}}) (i.e., two-way communication between here-and-now and space-time).
 How do they exercise volition?
-Maybe by sensing the range of outcomes afforded by the uncollapsed quantum wave function 🌊 and choosing how to [collapse it]({{< relref "/posts/penrose-physics-2023.md" >}}) 🞋.
+Maybe by sensing the range of outcomes afforded by the uncollapsed quantum wave function 🌊 and choosing how to [collapse it 🞋, bounded by the uncertainty in the mass of the system]({{< relref "/posts/penrose-physics-2023.md" >}}).
 Perhaps dark matter is the physical realization of [qualia](https://en.wikipedia.org/wiki/Qualia).

 [^zombie]: [Philosophical zombie](https://en.wikipedia.org/wiki/Philosophical_zombie)